 Art in the Parks - Call to Artists

-Is there an exciting event you would like to present in a local park?
-Community-driven events and programming are needed now more than ever to build connections, uplift the soul and share stories and experiences from our increasingly diverse City.
-With support from City of Eugene Cultural Services in partnership with Parks and Open Space, the new Art in the Parks grant invests in helping community members activate parks by sharing their own events and programming.
+Is there a cultural event you would like to present in a local park?
+Community-driven events are needed now more than ever to build connections, uplift the soul and share stories and experiences from our increasingly diverse city.
+The Art in the Parks grant invests in community-organized events that activate Eugene parks with support from City of Eugene Cultural Services in partnership with Parks and Open Spaces.

-Funding of up to $5,000 per project will be awarded to organizations or individuals who wish to produce their own quality programming in a Eugene park.
-Funding can support any artistic or cultural discipline, including visual, dance, music, theatre, film/video/media, multidisciplinary fields, festivals and events.
-The 2023 funding cycle has a total of $25,000 to award to selected Eugene-based recipients.
+Funding of up to $2,500 for small-scale events and up to $5,000 for large-scale events* will be awarded to organizations or individuals who wish to produce their own quality programming in a Eugene park.
+Funding can support artistic or cultural disciplines, including visual art, dance, music, theatre, film/video/media, multidisciplinary fields, festivals and events.

 - Steward vibrant, inspiring places that foster personal, community, and environmental well-being.